 If you suffer serious injuries in a motorcycle accident, an attorney can help you seek compensation for the full cost of your injuries.
-Contact the bronx auto accident attorneys at Jacoby & Meyers, LLP, today to schedule your free consultation.
+Contact our experienced Bronx personal injury lawyers at Jacoby & Meyers, LLP, today to schedule your free consultation.

 Jacoby & Meyers: Your Bronx Motorcycle Accident Attorneys

 At Jacoby & Meyers, LLP, we have worked with clients who suffered serious injuries in a variety of collisions, including motorcycle accidents.
 While our past results cannot guarantee future successes, the same team that worked on these claims will also help handle your motorcycle accident claim:

 - $536,000 awarded to the victim of a motorcycle accident

 - $525,000 to a motorcyclist T-boned in an accident

 “I’d recommend Jacoby & Meyers to anyone in need of a great attorney and personal injury law firm.” -Ron S.

 The Aftermath of Motorcycle Accidents: Common Injuries